FOOD COACH ACADEMY

 The Academy was built on these three principles - from recipe development to coaching strategies.

-Focus on Utilize Culinary Competencies for Dietary Changes
+Focus on Utilizing Culinary Competencies for Dietary Changes

-Equip clients with the culinary skills and knowledge required to implement dietary recommendations effectively.
+Equip clients with the culinary skills and knowledge required to implement dietary recommendations effectively and sustainably.

 Apply Food-Based Motivational Interviewing Techniques